uiPotion/uipotion/README.md

 Your assistant uses the guide at that URL to generate code for your stack.
 You never fetch potions in your own code; you just share the link and iterate in the chat.

+Each potion is also available as Markdown source at the same path with `.md` (for example, `https://uipotion.com/potions/layouts/dashboard.md`).

 **Example**:
 ```
 You: "I need a dashboard with collapsible sidebar.
 React + Tailwind.